 Jacksonville Catastrophic Injury Lawyer

 Thankfully, not all accidents result in injury, and even when they do, the injury victim may still make a full recovery in a reasonable amount of time.
 Tragically, however, this is not always the case, and catastrophic injuries do occur.
 When they do, the complexity of any personal injury litigation grows immensely.
 Insurance companies fight harder against catastrophic injury claims, and building a case that proves the full amount of damage done takes considerable effort.
 At Douglas & Douglas, we routinely deal with cases involving significant injury, and we have achieved significant results that make real changes in the lives of injury victims.
-Our Jacksonville injury attorneys are adept in handling accidents that result in the most catastrophic injuries or wrongful death in Florida, including:
+Our Jacksonville injury lawyers are adept in handling accidents that result in the most catastrophic injuries or wrongful death in Florida, including:

 - Car Accidents